ruiyangzou00/kathy.github.io/README.md

 * Returning users react better on test 3.
 Suggest rolling out Test 3 on returning users and test the effect when moving the banner to checkout page.

+### Assumption
+* The metrics can based on customer and sesison level.
+In my analysis, I checked both but I prepfer to use session level metrics because it is a fast fashion company and customers may place multiple orders in a short time for impulse buying.
+* The raw data has some issue with sampling, which means that some of the test groups cannot perform deep dive because of the small traffic.
+Especially in this situation, there is an overlap of the two tests and we have to perform multivariate analysis by dividing sample to smaller groups.
+* Of all the analysis and calculation on this report, they have all went through the P-Value trend test, which means that all the significance are stable over the time and reliable.

 ### Traffic Flow
 <img src='image/Traffic flow chart.png'>
 From the image above, we can see the users will finish the flow before they finally place an order.